wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 toc: true
 ---

-> TODO: go over all godbolt links and make sure they show the right things... embed them?

-> TODO: make sure all asm-listings are correct after the gcc downgrade!

-> TODO: all asm-listings need a *title*!

 > TODO: go over the numbers one more time!

-> TODO: caveat on micro-benchmarking!

 During my vacation for the holidays I thought that maybe I wanted some smaller project that you could fit in together with "family life" (not the easiest of endevours!) and I got to think about some old code that I had laying about in my own little game-engine that I have thought about making public for a while.
 I thought it might be useful for someone else and maybe just doing some optimization work on it might be a fun little distraction!